History of the Game

 The Royal Club promoted the game by providing medals for play between member clubs, by favouring the institution of groups of clubs into provinces so that larger bonspiels could be played, and by the institution of Grand Matches whereby the North of Scotland could play the South, and in a very real sense the whole nation could participate in its “ain game”.

 Originally curlers played on natural lochs and specially constructed ponds.
 Some seasons were barren, for the ice never carried.
 Though there had been indoor ice rinks at Manchester and Southport in the latter part of the nineteenth century it was not until 1907 that the first indoor rink in Scotland, Crossmyloof in Glasgow, was built.
 Two more rinks opened in Edinburgh in 1912, and one in Aberdeen in the same year.
 Only one survived in 1917.
 A new rink opened in Glasgow in 1928 – again at Crossmyloof – and nine more in the ice hockey boom of the late 1930s which followed the remarkable winning of the gold medal in that sport by the Great Britain team at the Winter Olympics in 1936.
-From the 1960s onwards there was a new boom in ice-rink building and in 2006 Scotland has twenty six rinks providing ice for the game.
+From the 1960s onwards there was a new boom in ice-rink building and in 2014 Scotland has twenty two rinks providing ice for the game.

 If you are interested in finding out more about the history of the game visit the curling history blogspot.